SpaceTeam/RodosPlayground/HACKING.md

 ### Configure, build and test

-If you followed the above instructions, then you can configure, build and test the project respectively with the following commands from the project root on any operating system with any build system:
+If you followed the above instructions, then you can configure, build and test the project respectively with the following commands from the project root:

 ```sh
 cmake --preset=dev